Save A Lot: History

+Acquisition by SuperValu, 1994–2016

 In 1994, both the Save A Lot and Shop 'n Save banners became wholly owned subsidiaries of Supervalu Inc, one of the largest independent grocery wholesalers, and the owners of Cub Foods and Scott's Food & Pharmacy at the time.
 The acquisition opened up Save A Lot's licensee opportunities to conventional Supervalu-supplied operators, including Niemann Foods.

 Save A Lot expanded into Southern California with the purchase of 21 discount-grocery Sav U Foods stores, and a distribution center from the Fleming Companies in late 1996.

 In 2002, Save A Lot acquired discount variety store chain Deals with 45 stores in the Midwest.
 The typical Deal$ store had a slightly smaller footprint than Save A Lot and carried mostly non-food merchandise at dollar-increment price points.
 The Deal$ concept was expanded under Save A Lot to 138 stores by 2006.
 The acquisition also allowed Save A Lot grocery stores to stock more general merchandise in its grocery stores.
 The company experimented with hypermarkets which combined the discount grocery and merchandise concepts under one roof.
 This eventually led to 480 combination stores that did not carry the Deal$ banner.
 In 2006, Save A Lot sold Deal$ to Dollar Tree for $30.5 million plus inventory.
 Save A Lot reduced the amount of general merchandise in its combination stores and returned them to its grocery-focused model.